sujeshpadhi91/seng438-a3/Assignment3.md

 3. Ensure that _Java Project_ is selected and click _Next_.
 4. The dialog should now be prompting for the project name.
 Enter _JFreeChart_Lab3_ in the _Project Name_ field.
-5. Create a new project in your workspace, and then extract the source files from the given JFreeChart folder (in D2L) and add the source files into the source folder of your project.
+5. Create a new project in your workspace, and then extract the source files from the given JFreeChart folder and add the source files into the source folder of your project.

 **NOTE:** You might need to follow the steps in assignment 2 for _Adding External Libraries_ so then you have the _External Libraries_ as well.